 The African Film Festival focuses on films made by Africans and those in the African Diaspora.
-Additionally, we showcase films shot in Kabale, Uganda – an exciting birth of local stories being told through the medium of film.
+Additionally, we showcase films shot in Kisumu, Kenya – an exciting birth of local stories being told through the medium of film.

 Our first festival was opened by the RT.
 Honourable Prime Minister of Uganda, Dr. Ruhakana Rugunda, and the Governor of Kisumu Kenya, his Excellence Professor Peter Nyong'o.
 We also welcomed the Ugandan High Commissioner to Canada, Kisumu's Minister of Arts, Culture and Tourism, and filmmakers from Uganda, Kenya, Tanzania, the UK, Canada, and the US.
 Since then, we have continued to welcome filmmakers and film lovers from around the world!

 In 2019, we were excited to open the festival with Bed of Thorns, Uganda's first movie made with an all-female crew, and to welcome Artist in Residence Giggs Kgonamotse Kgole, one of the Mail and Guardian’s Top 200 young South Africans, whose work “God Ke Mama” was the catalogue cover of the 10th Anniversary Young Masters Art Prize in London.